Benefits of being a Student Chapter Leader

 - Exercise consultative & student-directed learning skills.

-Students, alumni, and faculty are encouraged to submit presentation proposals for consideration as a guest presenter for a future AU FSBT SHRM Chapter webinar.
+Students, alumni, and faculty are encouraged to submit presentation proposals for consideration as a guest presenter for a future UAGC FSBT SHRM Chapter webinar.
 If you are interested in presenting as a guest speaker, please email a short bio, proposal (in Word or PPT) with your contact information (phone and email) to the form below.

 Benefits of being a Chapter Volunteer